The Scribbles Creative Writing Awards are awarded to creators of children’s literature across FIVE categories.

 Many years ago, Lucinda Gifford left her fishing village in Scotland’s far north to study architecture in the big city, and quickly realised she preferred sketching buildings to designing them.
 She finally shared some of her best sketches 25 years later – at the 2014 SCBWI Illustrator Showcase in Sydney.
 Since then, Lucinda Gifford has illustrated over 20 books, four of which she has also written.
 She is published with Walker Books, Scholastic, Hachette, Allen and Unwin and ABC HarperCollins and plans to write and draw for the rest of her life, or until her hand drops off, or both.

 Jen Storer has written many acclaimed books for children, including the best-selling ‘Truly Tan’ series, illustrated by Claire Robertson.
-Book seven, Truly Tan: Baffled!, is due for release November 2018.
 Jen is the author of the children’s fantasy novels, Tensy Farlow and the Home for Mislaid Children; The Accidental Princess (illustrated by Lucia Masciullo) and The Fourteenth Summer of Angus Jack (illustrated by Lucinda Gifford).
 Her ‘Danny Best’ series (illustrated by Mitch Vane) began with Danny Best: Full On!
-Book three, Danny Best: Me First!, was released February 2018.
+Book four, Danny Best: Watch This!, will be released February 2020.
 Jen is also a picture book creator, whose titles include Clarrie’s Pig Day Out with illustrator Sue deGennaro, Blue, the Builder’s Dog with illustrator Andrew Joyner, and the 2019 release, Wibble Wobble with illustrator Lisa Stewart.
 Jen is published by HarperCollins and Penguin/Random House, and represented by Curtis Brown Literary Agents.
 She teaches creative writing online and in real life.
 She lives with her partner in Central Victoria.